pepkit/divcfg/README.md

 # 3. DIVCFG configuration explained

-You can find detailed instructions for how to write your own divvy configuration file at [http://code.databio.org/divvy/configuration/](http://code.databio.org/divvy/configuration/).
+You can find detailed instructions for [how to write your own divvy configuration file](http://divvy.databio.org/en/latest/configuration/).

+# What is divvy?

+`Divvy` enables any tool to seamlessly switch between cluster resource managers (SGE, SLURM, *etc.*), linux containers (`docker`, `singularity`, *etc.*), or other computing environments.